r-pufky/docs/apps/gpg/README.md

 1. `addkey`.
 1. Select `8` "(8) RSA (set your own capabilities)".
-1. Select `s e a` to toggle signing/encryption off and authentication on.
-1. Select `q` after confirming this is only set to "authentication".
+1. Enter `=a` to set only authentication capability, this will auto-advance.
 1. `4096` bit keysize.
 1. Select `0` "0 = key does not expire".
 1. Select `y` to Confirm correct values.